 Mild TBIs or concussions can occur when the head is rapidly moved by an object hitting it or the head hitting a surface or when the body has rapid movement changes such as whiplash.
-The brain injury may have immediate or delayed symptoms and depending of its severity, the injury may change chemical balance of the brain and its function.
+The brain injury may have immediate or delayed symptoms and depending on its severity, the injury may change the chemical balance of the brain and its function.
 Concussion may cause short-term and/or long-term physical, emotional and mental symptoms and dysfunctions.
 These symptoms may vary depending on what area of the brain has been injured.
 The problems with brain function, vision function or balance may be temporary or permanent.
 Healthcare providers consider every concussion a serious injury.
-Concussions can occur from a variety of causes and in any age.
+Concussions can occur from a variety of causes and at any age.
 These causes include:

 Many body functions can be affected by concussion.
 This may include sensory impairments such as:

 There is no predictive way of relating the severity of the injury to the symptoms.
 Severe symptoms may occur with seemingly mild injuries and thankfully, many severe accidents cause only minor symptoms.
-Also, there is no pattern as to how soon symptoms are present.
-Sometimes symptoms are immediate, many times they occur within a few hours or days post injury and on occasions, symptoms gradually worsen or show up months or years after a concussion.
+Also, there is no pattern as to how soon the symptoms are present.
+Sometimes symptoms are immediate, many times they occur within a few hours or days post-injury and on occasions, symptoms gradually worsen or show up months or years after a concussion.

 Although in the majority of cases the symptoms are mild, it is important to seek medical assessment and possibly treatment immediately following any head injury.
-Immediate and appropriate assessment by a qualified healthcare practitioner such as a trained physiotherapist can identify the risk factors for permanent brain injury and initiate proper referral to hospital or medical facilities.
-The diagnosis of concussion is usually done by taking very detailed note of symptoms and performing some clinical tests of balance, vision and cognition.
+Immediate and appropriate assessment by a qualified healthcare practitioner such as a trained physiotherapist can identify the risk factors for permanent brain injury and initiate a proper referral to a hospital or medical facilities.
+The diagnosis of concussion is usually done by taking a very detailed note of symptoms and performing some clinical tests of balance, vision, and cognition.
 It does not usually rely on hi-tech testing, however, computerized neurocognitive tests such as ImPACT are commonly used in the clinics to develop a baseline for measuring progress with treatment.
 A brain MRI or CT may be ordered to rule out more serious causes such as a brain hematoma (bleeding inside the brain).
 CT scans and MRI often appear normal in patients with mild TBI.
 The MRI cannot show microscopic tears and contusions that are considered to be the major cause of symptoms in mild to moderate brain injury.